 Range("A5:D6") = arr

-What are Arrays and Why do You Need Them?
+What is the VBA Array and Why do You Need It?

 A VBA array is a type of variable.
 It is used to store lists of data of the same type.
 An example would be storing a list of countries or a list of weekly totals.